Frequently Asked Questions

 Yes!
 Members of all major health funds in Australia are eligible for a rebate on their contact lens purchase from OzContacts.
 Most health funds allow members to claim up to $200 per annum for optical-related expenses.

-Once you have completed the checkout process, a receipt will be generated for you with all of the details (Item Number, Healthfund Provider Number) that you will need to claim back on your purchase.
-We send you a digital copy of this invoice to your email inbox, as well as a printed copy included with your lenses.
-And don't worry: if for any reason you misplace your receipt between your purchase and the time you come to claim, you can always re-download or re-print this by logging into your Account, or alternatively you can get in touch with us, and we can send you another copy.
+When your order has physically shipped, we will include an official health fund receipt with your package which includes all of the details (Item Number, Healthfund Provider Number) that you will need to claim back on your purchase.
+And don't worry: if for any reason you misplace your receipt between your purchase and the time you come to claim, you can always get in touch with us, and we can send you an additional copy via email.

 To lodge your rebate claim, simply present your OzContacts invoice to your health fund.
 Easy!